datumorphism/datumorphism.github.io/content/reading/statistical-physics-and-information-theory.md

 ## What problem are we solving?

 For a large system consisting of small entities, the phase space could be extremely large.
-In this problem, we assume that only one quantitiy is measure on a macroscopic level.
+In this problem, we assume that only one quantity is measure on a macroscopic level.
 Then we have to find the values for other measurable quantities.

 ## Line of Reasoning